2022–23 Huddersfield Town A.F.C. season: Matches

 The league fixtures were announced on 23 June 2022.
-Town's first fixture will be a Sky Sports televised game against newly-relegated Burnley.
+Town's first fixture was a Sky Sports televised game against newly-relegated Burnley.

 FA Cup

 Huddersfield entered the competition in the third round and were drawn away to Preston North End.

 EFL Cup

 The first round of the EFL Cup was drawn on 23 June 2022 by Clinton Morrison and Michael Dawson.